-Before we wrap things up, I wanted to share with you a list of all the signature dining options available at the Walt Disney World Resort.
+Before we wrap things up, I wanted to share a list of all the signature dining options at the Walt Disney World Resort.

-We’ll start with the theme park signature dining options.
-The majority of these do serve lunch and dinner, but not all.
-Make sure to plan a good one-and-a-half to two hours into your schedule when allocating time for fine dining.
+We’ll start with the theme park’s signature dining options.
+The majority of these serve lunch and dinner, but not all.
+So make sure to plan a good one-and-a-half to two hours into your schedule when allocating time for fine dining.

-- Cinderella’s Royal Table (Serves-Breakfast, Lunch, and Dinner, Doubles as Character Dining)
+- Cinderella’s Royal Table (Serves-Breakfast, Lunch, and Dinner.
+This location doubles as a character dining experience.)

 - The BOATHOUSE